Reading time: 7 minutes

 Become a member of our online platform & community for Self-discovery, Healing, Transformation & Empowerment: Heart Journey.

-Gain gain instant access to all our Meditations, Somatic Exercises, Parts Work Exercises, Videos, Visualizations and much more for just €11,99 per month or €99 per year!
+Gain instant access to all our Meditations, Somatic Exercises, Parts Work Exercises, Videos, Visualizations and much more for just €11,99 per month or €99 per year!

 Start your 5 day free trial here.